Lookyloo/lookyloo/README.md

 pip install pylookyloo
 ```

-For more details on `pylookyloo`, read our [docs](https://www.lookyloo.eu/docs/main/pylookyloo-overview.html) or see the client [GitHub repo](https://github.com/Lookyloo/PyLookyloo).
+For more details on `pylookyloo`, read the overview [docs](https://www.lookyloo.eu/docs/main/pylookyloo-overview.html), the [documentation](https://pylookyloo.readthedocs.io/en/latest/) of the module itself, or the code in this [GitHub repository](https://github.com/Lookyloo/PyLookyloo).

 # Contributing to Lookyloo
 To learn more about contributing to Lookyloo, see our [contributor guide](https://www.lookyloo.eu/docs/main/contributing.html).